Build an LLM from scratch in MAX

 Self-attention, without any constraint, lets every token attend to every other token.
 GPT-2 generates text left-to-right, so each token must only condition on positions before it.
 The causal mask enforces this constraint at two distinct points in inference:

 Decoding (generating new tokens): in principle, generating a single token at the end of a sequence means no future tokens exist to mask.
-The original GPT-2 architecture has no KV cache—the full growing sequence is reprocessed on every step—so the mask is applied on every forward pass.
+The original GPT-2 architecture has no KV cache, so the full growing sequence is reprocessed on every step and the mask is applied on every forward pass.

 The causal_mask() function creates a mask matrix that sets attention scores to -inf for future positions.
 After softmax, -inf becomes zero probability, blocking information flow from later tokens.